circonus/product-docs/circonus3/analytics/observability/introduction.md

 allows you to easily troubleshoot and handle novel problems (i.e. "unknown unknowns”) and enables us to answer the question, "Why is this happening?"

-Circonus Observability is collection of analytics and tools that allows you to answer these questions by discovering, exploring, and visualizing traces, events and metric data stored within the platform.
+Circonus Observability is a collection of analytics and tools that allows you to answer these questions by discovering, exploring, and visualizing traces, events and metric data stored within the platform.

 ![Circonus Observability](../../img/analytics-observability_trace_analytics.png)